Anarchism in Ukraine: Russo-Ukrainian War

 The escalation of the conflict and the Russian invasion of Ukraine led to the ongoing War in Donbas, in which the Ukrainian state (with far-right paramilitary support) fought against the forces of the Russian state and pro-Russian separatist forces.
 Many anarchists were caught in the middle of the conflict, even leading to the dissolution of the Donbas-based Revolutionary Confederation of Anarcho-Syndicalists, which was forced to continue its operations illegally and underground.

 Following this period of renewed conflict, in 2015 a Ukrainian branch of Revolutionary Action was established, organizing around the principles of solidarity and direct action.
-The organization has held demonstrations outside the Belarusian embassy, organized militant anarchist training camps on the outskirts of Kyiv and have claimed responsibility for attacks on neo-Nazis.
+The organization has held demonstrations outside the Belarusian embassy.

-On October 27, 2019, insurrectionary anarchists carried out a bomb attack against a mobile communications tower, in the Proletarskyi District in Donetsk.
+On 27 October 2019, insurrectionary anarchists carried out a bomb attack against a mobile communications tower, in the Proletarskyi District in Donetsk.
 It was reportedly done to draw attention to the torture being performed by the state security forces of the Donetsk People's Republic.